 In an age where so much of our lives are conducted online, we must all take digital security seriously.
-The 2017 Equifax breach of data on 143 million consumers and the 2019 Capital One breach of data on 105 million customers were wake-up calls for all of us.
+The 2019 Facebook breach of data on 540 million users and the 2019 Capital One breach of data on 105 million customers were wake-up calls for all of us.
 Data breaches and hacked accounts are alarmingly commonplace, and the consequences of having your identity stolen can be catastrophic.

 If you’re curious about how easily you can be hacked, listen to this fantastic two-part series on Gimlet Media’s excellent Reply All podcast:

 - Episode 91: The Russian Passenger – “Somewhere in Russia, a man calls for a car.
 Somewhere in New York City, a stranger’s phone buzzes.”

 - Episode 93: Beware All – “This week, we discover who was actually behind the hack of Alex Blumberg’s Uber account.”

 While I’m not an information security expert – I’m a business plan consultant – I’ve always made security a high priority and I’ve learned a few things along the way.
 I originally started writing this as a tip sheet for the people who work at Cayenne Consulting, but as it evolved, I decided to share it with the world as a blog post.

 Below are 27 tips on how to safeguard your identity and your data:

 - Update Software.
 Software publishers make frequent updates to patch security flaws, fix bugs, and improve features.
 Be sure to keep your operating system, software, and mobile apps updated regularly.
 Where available, enable automatic updates.
 Here are some tips for Windows, Mac, iOS, and Android.